-10 Ways to Keep Your Heart Valves Healthy
+8 Ways to Keep Your Heart Valves Healthy

 What do your heart valves do?

 “It’s the valve that controls blood flow coming out of your heart into the rest of your body.
 It’s under the greatest stress,” says Elizabeth Klodas, MD, founder of Preventive Cardiology Consultants in Edina, Minnesota.
 After all, it’s working overtime for you.
 “It’s amazing that our valves don’t give out when we’re five.
 The aortic valve opens and closes like a door 60 times a minute 24/7.
 It’s a resilient, almost miraculous design that can keep going for 100 years-plus,” she adds.

-They naturally wear down
+Heart valves naturally wear down over time

 With all that opening and closing, they’re bound to see wear and tear eventually.
 “As people get older, it’s not unusual to see a thickening of the heart valves or a bit of an accumulation of calcium on them on a heart ultrasound,” says Dr. Klodas.

-Heart smart moves take care of your ticker as a whole, including your heart valves.
+Heart-healthy diet choices take care of your ticker as a whole, including your heart valves.
 And that means managing your cholesterol.
 “People who have high cholesterol have more accelerated narrowing of their aortic valve,” says Dr. Klodas, who’s also the co-founder of Step One Foods.
-(Also be sure to avoid these foods that harm your heart.)
-Rather than jump to medications, she suggests looking at the quality of your diet, especially when it comes to carbohydrates.
+She suggests looking at the quality of your diet, especially when it comes to carbohydrates.

 Watch your blood pressure

 “High blood pressure is the second most preventable cause of heart disease,” says Ravi Dave, MD, the director of interventional cardiology at UCLA Health.
 (Smoking is number one, he adds.)
 The update now allows “more patients to get diagnosed with high blood pressure early on to prevent problems down the line.”

 You can blame lighting up for one of every three deaths of heart disease, according to the Surgeon General’s Report on Smoking and Health.
 It accelerates plaque buildup in arteries, leads to clot formation, and can raise blood pressure.

-Save on salt
+Cut back on salt

-It can be really difficult to do, but cooking more fresh foods at home will go a long way in reducing your intake.
+It can be difficult to do, but cooking more fresh foods at home will go a long way in reducing your intake.
 After all, 70 percent of the sodium in the average person’s diet comes from packaged or restaurant food.
-Avoid these 13 foods that have alot of sodium.
+(For a good start, avoid these foods that are high in sodium.)

 See your doctor